About

 Summary

 The Old Bailey Proceedings reflect evidence given in almost two hundred thousand trials at London’s central criminal court over a period of 240 years.
 They comprise 120 million words of structured text, the largest coherent body of printed descriptions of behaviour ever published in any form.
 Despite a wealth of scholarship, however, historians have tended to approach this collection by sifting through the documents one at a time, using unusual or compelling stories to illustrate social, cultural or intellectual histories.
-We intend the Criminal Intent project to demonstrate potential roles for text mining in historical practice, showing that greater historical rigour can be achieved, and new insights gained, by moving from a single trial or narrow run of relevant examples to an analysis of statistically significant textual patterns found in this source as a single, massive whole.
+We intend the https://trava55.ru/cvety/tyulpany to demonstrate potential roles for text mining in historical practice, showing that greater historical rigour can be achieved, and new insights gained, by moving from a single trial or narrow run of relevant examples to an analysis of statistically significant textual patterns found in this source as a single, massive whole.
 In addition to the Old Bailey Proceedings, our work builds on the successes of Zotero virtual collections and TAPoR and Voyeur analytics.
 (See Partner Projects below for more on these.)

 Please also see the list of participants.